26 August 14

 He took no acting roles after 1978, until his appearance in Spielberg's Jurassic Park (1993).
 The following year he starred in the remake of Miracle on 34th Street.
 Since then he has made appearances in supporting film roles.

 His directorial debut was a screen version of the hit musical Oh!
 What a Lovely War (1969), and thus his acting roles became less frequent - the most notable being his portrayal of a serial killer in 10 Rillington Place (1971).
 Attenborough later directed two epic period films: Young Winston (1972) and A Bridge Too Far (1977).
-He won two BAFTAs and two Oscars in 1982 for producing and directing the historical epic, Gandhi, his life’s ambition.
+He won two BAFTAs and two Oscars in 1982 for producing and directing the historical epic, Gandhi, his life’s ambition; it remains BAFTA's most nominated film with 16, of which it won five.
 He received a BAFTA Fellowship in 1983.